-While driving on a slippery surface, be careful when braking, accelerating or downshifting.
-Abrupt braking or accelerating could cause the wheels to skid and result in an accident.
+- While driving on a slippery surface, be careful when braking, accelerating or downshifting.
+Abrupt braking or accelerating could cause the wheels to skid and result in an accident. - If the engine is not running or is turned off while driving, the power assist for the brakes will not work.
+Braking will be harder.

-ANTI-LOCK BRAKE SYSTEM (ABS) (If so equipped)
+ANTI-LOCK BRAKE SYSTEM (ABS) (if so equipped)